AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 ## Harvard ManageMentor connector {#hmmconnector}

 The Harvard ManageMentor connector can be used by enterprise customers of Harvard ManageMentor, who would like their learners to discover and consume Harvard ManageMentor courses.
-The connector helps create courses within Prime, and can be configured to fetch learner progress data periodically.
+The connector helps create courses within Learning Manager, and can be configured to fetch learner progress data periodically.
 To configure this connector, perform the following procedure:

 ### Configure the Harvard ManagerMentor connector {#configuretheharvardmanagermentorconnector}